inkline/inkline.io/content/docs/configuration/index.md

 ### Integration Options

 The easiest and fastest way to use Inkline with your favorite development environment.
-We officially support integrations with Nuxt.js, Vite.js, and Webpack.js.
+We officially support integrations with Nuxt, Vite.js, and Webpack.js.

 ::ContentLinkCard{ to="/docs/configuration/theme" title="Go to Theme Options" icon="ion:md-color-palette" }
 ::